Towards Enhancing Time Series Contrastive Learning: A Dynamic Bad Pair Mining Approach: Introduction

+\textbf{Noisy Positive Pairs}: As shown in Figure \ref{fig:motivation} (a), a real-world example from the Sleep-EDF dataset \citep{goldberger2000physiobank} (EEG signal).
+These pairs can arise when the original signal exhibits substantial noise, which could be attributed to improper data collection in real-world scenarios.
+This results in noisy contrasting views, where the shared information between views is predominantly noise.
+In the given example, the low voltage EEG is interfered by other electrical signals such as the electrooculogram (EOG) from eye movement, which makes some subtle EEG spikes indicative of early stage epilepsy being overwhelmed by noise.
+As a result, a noisy alignment occurs, in which the model simply learns the pattern of noise rather than the true signal.

+\textbf{Faulty Positive Pairs}: As shown in Figure \ref{fig:motivation} (b), a real-world example from the PTB-XL dataset \citep{wagner2020ptb} (ECG signal).
+Due to the sensitivity of time series, data augmentation may inadvertently impair sophisticated temporal patterns contained in the original signal and thus produce faulty views.
+In the example, the unique temporal pattern exhibited by ventricular premature beat (red part) for diagnosing ECG abnormality has been destroyed after augmentation.
+Consequently, the augmented view is no longer has the same semantic meaning as the original ECG, leading to a faulty alignment where the model learns to align non-representative patterns shared between views.

 For clarity, we refer to these two extreme cases as bad positive pair problem in time series contrastive learning.
 An intuitive solution is to suppress bad positive pairs during contrastive training, however, directly identifying bad positive pairs in real-world datasets is challenging for two reasons.
 First, for noisy positive pairs, it is often infeasible to measure the noise level given a signal from a real-world dataset.
-Second, for faulty positive pairs, one will not be able to identify if the semantic meaning of views are changed without the ground truth.
+Second, for faulty positive pairs, one will not be able to identify if the semantic meaning of augmented views are changed without the ground truth.

-Therefore, in this work, we start by investigating the training behavior of contrastive learning models in the presence of bad positive pairs using simulated data.
-Specifically, we construct a simulated dataset that consists of three pre-defined pair types: normal positive pair, noisy positive pair, and faulty positive pair.
-This allows us to preliminarily explore the contrastive model's reaction ($i.e.$, training loss) to bad positive pairs.
-As illustrated in Figure \ref{fig:trainingdynamics}, we find that noisy positive pairs exhibit relatively small contrastive losses throughout the training process.
-On the contrary, faulty positive pairs are often associated with large contrastive losses during training.
+Therefore, in this work, we start by investigating the training behavior of contrastive learning models with the presence of bad positive pairs using simulated data.
+As shown in Figure \ref{fig:trainingdynamics}, we find noisy positive pairs exhibit relatively small losses throughout the training process.
+In contrast, faulty positive pairs are often associated with large losses during training.